nickf1227/TN-Bench/README.md

-Here's a README file for your script with GitHub-flavored Markdown:

 # TN-Bench v1.00

 TN-Bench is an OpenSource software script that benchmarks your system and collects various statistical information via the TrueNAS API.
 It creates a dataset in each of your pools during testing, consuming 10 GiB of space for each thread in your system.